from The Weatherstaff PlantingPlanner – intelligent garden design software

 I have some minarettes in my garden, which are fruit trees with a single stem.
 There’s quite a lot of pruning to do to keep the sideshoots short, but they take up little space in the garden.
 I also have a step-over apple tree, which bears a great crop of delicious apples, and is pruned to grow horizontally on wires between two posts.
 It makes a fantastic edging to a productive border.

 The Weatherstaff PlantingPlanner is a garden design program, ideally suited to new gardeners.
 You won’t need to acquire a vast knowledge of horticulture before beginning to create beautiful flower beds in your own garden.

 Simply input information about your garden’s climate and soil conditions (don’t worry, there are help panels to hold your hand through the entire process), choose your favourite colour scheme and sit back while the PlantingPlanner selects the plants which will thrive in your garden and shows you where to plant them.
 Each planting plan is specially created for you – and you can make as many as you want, changing your colour scheme and choice of style to try out different ideas.

 The plans comes with colour photographs, descriptions and full maintenance advice, so you can keep your flower beds looking amazing year after year.

-Watch the introductory video now to find out how to use the PlantingPlanner to easily create exciting garden borders with all year round interest.
+Watch the Home version overview video now to find out how to use the PlantingPlanner to easily create exciting garden borders with all year round interest.

 Annual – a plant which completes its life cycle in one year